“Unfortunately, the power and overall adaptability of a website is not always fully utilized.”

 Consider Your Colors

 It is estimated that approximately ten million men in the United States suffer from some form of color blindness.
 The most common types are Deuteranopia and Protanopia.
 Those who suffer from these problems have trouble distinguishing the difference between red, green, and similar colors.
-With such a high amount of people with this condition, it is definitely worth considering when designing and coding your website.
-A well-designed website will generally not cause any problems for someone with color blindness, but it is worth considering when designing interactive or call-to-action elements.
+With such a large amount of people with this condition, it is worth considering when designing and coding your website.
+A well-designed website will generally not cause any problems for someone with color blindness.
+However, it is worth considering when designing interactive or call-to-action elements.
 An example of this would be a simple text link styled red with no other decoration.
 This would be nearly impossible to see if it is in a block of gray or black text.
 It is helpful to use more than one type of decoration such as an underline or background color to make the words stand out.

 One of the core principles of the Web Accessibility Initiative is to make content on the web available to everyone regardless of what disability they have.
 There will always be some type of content that cannot be made accessible to some users, such as audio to those that are deaf.
 In this specific scenario, you should always provide alternative content where it is possible to view instead.